sornekian/sornekian/README.md

 </p>

-### I'm a Gamer turned Coder!
+### I'm a Dreamer turned Coder!

-- 🤓 I decided to switch gears and plug into software engineering!
+- 🤓 I decided to buckle down and plug into software engineering!
 - 💻 I’m currently learning... everything!
 - ✨ 2023 Goals: Sharpen my skills to be the very best I can be.
 - 🎾 Fun fact: I love playing tennis and trying out new games!